isaaciseiler-beep/artificial-societies-isaac-seiler/README.md

 Census, ACS, election returns, local reporting, candidate positions, and FEC data create useful context, but they cannot fully replace a high-quality voter panel or recent Michigan-specific survey data.
 If I had more time or access, I would add interviews with real Michigan voters and use those to improve the profiles.

 I also saw one major LLM failure during iteration: when polling was present in the working context, the assistant sometimes tried to steer the model toward what looked like the "correct" polling answer.
 I removed polling from the persona-response side and kept it only as a final validation check.

+## A Note on Weighting Personas

+I initially tried weighting because a 100-person sample can drift quickly.

+The problem was that with only 100 personas, weights could end up influencing the end outcome too much.
+Instead of relying on heavy weights, I adjusted the raw 100-person file to match the target electorate upfront.

 ## Conclusion